christunaroll/buzz-a-benji/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About This Project
-This project is a random photo generator for my friend's beloved shih poo, Benji.
+This project is a random photo generator of my friend's beloved shih poo, Benji.
 This project also inlcudes an about page for him as well!

 ### `npm start`